usfx/usfx.hashtable/README.md

 # usfx.hashtable

-implementation of the hashtable in the class ci583.ass1.htable.Hashtable.java.
+Implementation of the hashtable in the class ci583.ass1.htable.Hashtable.java.

 When a new Hashtable is created, the array should be initialised with a size which is the smallest prime number larger than or equal to the requested initial capacity.